Introduction

 Workspace

 Section titled “Workspace”A Workspace is an isolated container within an account for organising architectural data.
-Each workspace has its own objects, associations, jobs, and integrations, allowing teams to model different domains, lines of business, or value streams independently.
+Each workspace has its own objects, associations, jobs, and connectors, allowing teams to model different domains, lines of business, or value streams independently.

 Objects & Associations